 - Studies at university are more expensive than a vocational training (Ausbildung) from which you earn money while learning.
 Most of the study programs in Germany are not expensive compared to other countries.
 Also, you may finance your studies with BAföG, a scholarship, or a side job.
 Furthermore, studying may later qualify you for higher-paid jobs than other professional qualifications.

-- In order to study, you need to fulfill several requirements.
+- In order to study in Germany, you need to fulfill several requirements.
 If not fulfilled, be prepared to put some time and effort into this before you can actually start studying.
 Use our Application Checklist on Kiron Campus for support.
 Make sure that Germany is set as your location in your profile.

 If you have a feeling that studying might not be the right thing for you, don’t worry!
 There are alternatives to studying at university that might fit you better.
 You can also consider a combination of theoretical and practical qualification by going for dual studies.
 If these options still confuse you, get an overview of the German educational system here.

-If you are sure that you want to study at university but still don’t know what programme is the right one for you, find some support here.
+If you are sure that you want to study at university but still don’t know what program is the right one for you, find some support here.